 13. Aire de Jeux

-A wonderful place to take children, this small park features creative installations, such as a rhinoceros and dragon, that are designed to spark children's imaginations.
+An attraction that is sure to delight kids, this small playground features creative installations, such as a rhinoceros and dragon, that are designed to spark children's imaginations.
 There are areas for kids to run, jump, and play, while they take part in exciting adventures.

 Address: Square Élisa Mercoeur, Cours John Kennedy, Nantes

 Just a 20-minute drive from Nantes, the Planète Sauvage safari park introduces visitors to the exotic world of wild animals.
 Attractions include driving safari tours, complete with views of giraffes, lions, tigers, and zebras.

 There are also walking tours to get a close look at pelicans, tortoises, and tiny African antelopes.

 Kids especially love the entertaining water acrobatics performances given by a group of dolphins at the park's Cité Marine theater.

 For those who want to get as close as possible to the experience of going on a safari vacation in Africa, the Planète Sauvage offers authentic safari-style lodges.
 Each beautifully designed lodge features large bay windows and a spacious terrace for viewing the animals.

 Map of Attractions & Things to Do in Nantes

 Cultured Cities and Castles: Nantes could be visited as a day trip from Paris, just 2.5 hours away by train.
 Travelers could also make Nantes their base for a travel itinerary that includes the sights of the Loire Valley, famous for its magnificent Renaissance châteaux, and Brittany, a region brimming with fairy-tale castles, medieval cities, and quaint fishing villages.
 A few of the most cultured Breton towns include Rennes, the region's old capital; Quimper, which has top-notch museums; and the artists' village of Pont-Aven.